jeinarsson/josync/README.md

 Please post any bugs you experience in the issue tracker!

+Josync is released under a MIT License (see LICENSE.md)

 # Why?

 We wanted a simple, scriptable backup on Windows for personal use.